3Mydlo3/aan-world-news/content/articles/chernarus/2022/03/vibor-square-incident/index.md

 weight: 1
 ---

-{{< figure src="vibor-square-after-incident" alt="Overturned chairs and blood smears at the Vibor Square monument Cartridges can be seen lying on the ground." caption="Militia promptly opened fire to protesters against Chedaki occupiers.
+{{< figure src="vibor-square-after-incident.jpg" alt="Overturned chairs and blood smears at the Vibor Square monument Cartridges can be seen lying on the ground." caption="Militia promptly opened fire to protesters against Chedaki occupiers.
 (AAN World News)" >}}

 ### PEACEFUL GATHERING TURNS INTO HEATED PROTEST

 It was a peaceful day when citizens of Vibor gathered at the town's square to commemorate victims of the last war.
 Prayer and memorial service were planned to be conducted by a local priest.
 The gathered quickly started to become agitated by the priest's words, regarding not only the past wars, but also current situation in Chernarus and its Chedaki occupation.
 As the unease grew more and more, with voices from the crowd shouting out Chedaki wrongdoings against local families, the priest invited everyone to take matters in their own hands - unknowingly starting a mostly peaceful protest.

 ### MILITIA ANSWERED WITH VIOLENCE